vonmillhausen/sf2000/README.md

 ---

 ## Version History
+- `20230720 - 1.30`: Corrected that gpSP Retroarch core demo does indeed have sound (but it's stuttery/crackly).
+Added a new FAQ about where to ask questions.
+Updated the Audacity steps for custom sound creation with some additional detail.

 - `20230720 - 1.29`: Another custom firmware FAQ update (a second core, gpSP, has now been compiled and is at an early stage of running).

 - `20230719 - 1.28`: Moved most of the intro section under the "Is this thing any good?"
 FAQ, and slightly reworded parts of it.
 Fixed a few typos.